Manipulations Swarm Control

 You may hear of a modified artificial swarm called a Heddon.
 It is unnecessary but works like this: One week after the first manipulation, the “mobile home” portion is moved 180 degrees to the other side of the home position (where the swarm resides).
 This means more flyers boost the swarmed portion.

-Feed the moved away part, as it has no foragers, The portion at the home position is not equipped to look after the queen or any brood.
+The portion at the home position is not equipped to look after the queen or any brood.
 So this portion dwindles.
 The moved away part has no fresh pollen coming in.
 House bees are upgraded to become foragers, which are ineffective and die prematurely.
 Despite these caveats, a large colony copes well.

 Back to methods